HwWobbe/Wip-Main/README.md

 19: ...

--18: determine how it might be possible to harsent the comments of Suqeeeaks
+-18: determine how it might be possible to harnes the comments of Suqeeeaks

 -17: UniCode "diat" has been hard to find again